Woman arrested in Baltimore playground shooting of boy, mom

-BALTIMORE (AP) — A woman is charged in the shooting of an 11-year-old boy and his mother at a Baltimore playground.
+BALTIMORE (AP) — A Baltimore woman has been arrested on charges of attempted first-degree murder after shooting an 11-year-old boy and his mother at a playground.

-Baltimore police said in a Friday morning release that 31-year-old Nichole George has been charged with attempted first-degree murder, assault and handgun violations in connection with the Wednesday evening shooting.
+Police Commissioner Michael Harrison says investigators don’t have a motive for the attack, telling reporters Friday that detectives are confident the suspect didn’t know the victims.

-The child suffered at least one gunshot wound, and remains in critical condition.
-His 34-year-old mother suffered a gunshot wound to her upper body, and is listed as stable, but her exact condition is unknown.
+Harrison says 31-year-old Nichole George approached the child at a playground and began talking to him before firing a handgun.
+It’s not known what was said but Harrison says investigators believe there was no contact between them previously.

 Most Read Nation & World Stories